- Home Improvement

 How to Convert into Saltwater Pool System

 To convert your pool to saltwater pool system; you don’t need to alter any device such as filter, pump, and heater in your current pool.
-Rather, all that you need to do is to get and install a saltwater chlorine generator in appropriate location, and add some sodium chloride (same stuff you use on the table).
+Rather, all that you need to do is to get and install a saltwater chlorine generator in the appropriate location and add some sodium chloride (same stuff you use on the table).

-If you are a swimming pool tech guy, you can do this all by yourself: If you prefer more complex SWCG system that will need lots of plumbing and electrical work, it is advisable to hire a swimming pool specialist to install the chlorine generator for you if you can’t do it properly.
+If you prefer more complex SWCG system that will need lots of plumbing and electrical work, it is advisable to hire a swimming pool specialist to install the chlorine generator for you if you can’t do it properly.

 The appropriate location to install the saltwater chlorine generator is always near the power source and after pool filters, pumps, and heaters to ensure that water that passes through the SWCG system is clean and will not course damage to the system: Here is a step by step do it yourself guide on how to convert to saltwater pool system.